 Child Development Center (CDC) Supervisor

-Home-based Caregiver Teacher (Home-Visitor) is responsible for providing child development services, social services, health services and parent involvement services to families including home visits, socializations, advocacy and crisis intervention in accordance with federal, state and program guidelines.
-Essential Duties & Responsibilities: Identifies, recruits and enrolls families for participation in the Early Head Start Program; Maintains caseload of 11 - 12 families; visits each family home for at least 90 minutes weekly; Establishes trusting, nurturing relationships with children, and their families; Observes, assesses and documents each child's health, skills, behavior, growth and development; Provides children and parents with group socialization experiences; Serves as an advocate for families and as a liaison between families, the program, and the community at large; Integrates other components, i.e. health, nutrition, disabilities, mental health, family and community engagement into home visit; Works with parents to make weekly activity and home visit plans based on the child's assessment and identified family needs; Works with parents to establish and attain agreed-upon goals; Encourages participation in the Policy Council meetings as well as socialization meetings, workshops, and other events or trainings; Enters child/family information and other required program information into the Child Plus system in a timely manner; Assist families with children's transition into Head Start program or other community child care programs; Provide a developmentally appropriate and nurturing environment for infants and toddlers and document child’s progress, attendance, and other required information; Plan and implement lessons using program required curriculum and other resources which maximize each child’s developmental ability; Conduct screening and developmental assessments and maintain written records of each child’s development; maintain current and accurate records on each child; Exchange information and serve as a member of a trans-disciplinary intervention team; Participate in on-going in-service and educational development opportunities provided by the Agency; Perform other duties as assigned.
+Home-based Caregiver Teacher (Home-Visitor) is responsible for providing child development services, social services, health services and parent involvement services to families including home visits, socializations, advocacy and crisis intervention in accordance with established program standards, and applicable state and federal regulations.
+Essential Duties & Responsibilities: Identifies, recruits and enrolls families for participation in the Early Head Start Program; Maintains caseload of 11-12 families; visits each family home for at least 90 minutes weekly; Establishes trusting, nurturing relationships with children, and their families; Observes, assesses and documents each child’s health, skills, behavior, growth and development; Provides children and parents with group socialization experiences; Serves as an advocate for families and as a liaison between families, the program, and the community at large; Integrates other components, i.e. health, nutrition, disabilities, mental health, family and community engagement into home visit; Works with parents to make weekly activity and home visit plans based on the child’s assessment and identified family needs; Works with parents to establish and attain agreed upon goals; Encourages participation in the Policy Council meetings as well as socialization meetings, workshops, and other events or trainings; Enters child/family information and other required program information into Child Plus system in a timely manner; Assist families with children’s transition into Head Start program or other community child care programs; Provide a developmentally appropriate and nurturing environment for infants and toddlers and document child’s progress, attendance, and other required information; Plan and implement lessons using program required curriculum and other resources that maximize each child’s developmental ability; Conduct screenings and developmental assessments and maintain written records of each child’s development; maintain current and accurate records on each child; Exchange information and serve as a member of a trans-disciplinary intervention team; Participate in on-going in-service and educational development opportunities provided by the Agency; Perform other duties as assigned.

 Community Action Akron Summit